pasqLisena/find-my-door/README.md

 find-my-door
 ============

-Android app built with OpenCv that allow to recognize doors
+Android app built with OpenCv that allows to recognize doors